git-yang-yang/prod-health-guardian/README.md

 - **Python Lint**: Runs on every push and pull request
   - Performs code linting with Ruff
   - Uses Python 3.10

-## Development Guidelines

-- Code style is enforced using `ruff`
-- Tests are written using `pytest`
-- Type hints are required for all functions
-- Documentation follows PEP 257

 ## Security